TabashuMekkunnilThulasi/healthcare-api-case-study/README.md

 ![Claims API Architecture](./A_flowchart_illustration_depicts_a_healthcare_clai.png)

+This diagram shows the REST client interacting with a Spring Boot-based Claims Processing API, which stores data in both SQL and AWS S3.

 ## 🔐 Note
 Due to confidentiality agreements, source code and specific data cannot be shared.
 This case study is for portfolio and interview purposes only.